 Licensee must provide information

-The Licensee must provide the details requested under clause 12.1.
+The Licensee must provide the details requested under clause 12.1 within a reasonable time period specified by the ICRC.

-Licensee to indemnify ICRC
+Licensee to indemnify the ICRC

-The Licensee will indemnify ICRC, the Territory and their respective employees and agents (“those indemnified”) against liability in respect of all claims and for all loss, damage or injury to persons or property caused by the Licensee, its employees, agents or contractors in connection with services it provides pursuant to this licence (and those it purports to deliver under this licence).
-The amount of all claims, damage, costs and expenses which may be paid, suffered or incurred by those indemnified in respect of any such claim, loss, damage or injury will be made good at the Licensee’s expense, except to the extent that ICRC or the Territory caused the relevant loss, damage or injury.
+The Licensee will indemnify the ICRC, the Territory and their respective employees and agents (“those indemnified”) against liability in respect of all claims and for all loss, damage or injury to persons or property caused by the Licensee, its employees, agents or contractors in connection with services it provides pursuant to this licence (and those it purports to deliver under this licence).
+The amount of all claims, damage, costs and expenses which may be paid, suffered or incurred by those indemnified in respect of any such claim, loss, damage or injury will be made good at the Licensee’s expense, except to the extent that the ICRC or the Territory caused the relevant loss, damage or injury.

 Other restrictions on Licensee